 A Critique of Karl Popper’s Methodology can be sent on request (but the file is 37 MB large).

-Ontological Investigations can be bought as an eBook at: http://www.degruyter.com/view/product/209690?rskey=cQhRmR&result=2. (the Contents can be downloaded here: Contents)
+Ontological Investigations is available as open access at: https://www.degruyter.com/viewbooktoc/product/209690?rskey=cCCmuH&result=1. (the Contents can be downloaded here: Contents)

 Medicine & Philosophy is available as open access at: http://www.degruyter.com/view/product/208423?rskey=qRYGXD&result=25.